Our Vision, Aims and Strategy

 - to re-affirm OWW as a nationally recognised annual occasion during which organisations hold local events which involve adults, families, youth and children engaging with global issues and local impacts;

-To achieve this OWW will build on its existing work which involves faith, BME and diaspora communities and engage the next generation of activists.
+- to build on existing work which involves faith, BME and diaspora communities and engage the next generation of activists.

-- Develop social media capacity to share stories, hope and ideas for action.
+- encourage supporters to increase use of social media throughout the year to share stories, hope and ideas for action.